hossamzee/geoqassim/readme.md

 - Fix the style of error message.
 - Fix the navbar when the visitor is using mobile.
 - Consider updating the width of columns.
+- Fix the URL to the admin homepage.
+- Consider deleting the photos whenever destroy method is being called (I see there is no need).
+- Do the users page in the control panel, so as, the login/logout page.